Privacy

 Security and abuse prevention

-We may keep limited security records where we still need them to investigate fraud, abuse, policy violations, or platform safety issues.
+We may keep limited security records where we still need them to investigate fraud, abuse, policy violations, platform safety issues, or active trust-safety restrictions.

 Restricted abuse evidence